SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Conclusion

 \section{Conclusion}

-This paper introduced SPIRAL, an optimization algorithm for solving regularized finite sum minimizations.
-SPIRAL is studied in a nonconvex setting and without the usual Lipschitz differentiability assumption.
-Most of the existing works that employ quasi-Newton directions in a finite sum setting either involve restrictive assumptions or only achieve local convergence.
-We show that under mild assumptions SPIRAL attains superlinear convergence rate while maintaining \emph{global} convergence guarantees and without having to resort to diminishing stepsizes.
-This is achieved by introducing a simple linesearch, and it is shown that the linesearch will never be triggered close enough to the solution.
-This is also confirmed in our simulations.
-Moreover, it is observed that SPIRAL while addressing nonsmooth nonconvex problems is still competitive with the state-of-the-art on classical convex problems such as regularized least squares problems.
-Future research directions include adapting SPIRAL to applications such as distributed and federated learning.
+This paper introduced SPIRAL, an optimization algorithm designed for solving regularized finite sum minimization problems.
+SPIRAL operates in a nonconvex setting and does not rely on the typical assumption of Lipschitz differentiability.
+Many existing methods that utilize quasi-Newton directions in finite sum settings either impose restrictive conditions or only achieve local convergence.
+In contrast, we demonstrated that SPIRAL achieves a superlinear convergence rate while ensuring \emph{global} convergence, all without the need for diminishing step sizes, and under standard mild assumptions.
+This is achieved by the introduction of a straightforward yet effective linesearch which is \emph{smart}, in the sense that it will never be triggered close enough to (sufficiently regular) solutions---an aspect validated also in our simulations.
+Moreover, it is observed that while addressing nonsmooth nonconvex problems, SPIRAL is still competitive with the state-of-the-art on classical convex problems, such as regularized least squares problems.
+Promising future research directions include the adaptation of SPIRAL to domains like distributed and federated learning.